yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### alter_universe_replication

-Changes the universe replication for the specified producer universe.
+Changes the universe replication for the specified source universe.
 Use this command to:

 * Add or remove tables in an existing replication UUID
-* Modify the producer master addresses
+* Modify the source master addresses

 If no tables have been configured for replication, use [`setup_universe_replication`](#setup-universe-replication).